 Suspect PTSD if the symptoms last for more than one month after the motorcycle accident or start more than three months after the crash.
 Encourage your husband to discuss his symptoms with a doctor or counselor.
 It is possible to recover from PTSD with help.

-The Milwaukee motorcycle accident lawyers at Hupy and Abraham can’t fix your medical problems, but we can help you get justice and accountability after your Wisconsin motorcycle wreck.
+The motorcycle accident lawyers at Hupy and Abraham can’t fix your medical problems, but we can help you get justice and accountability after your motorcycle wreck if it took place in Wisconsin, Illinois or Iowa.
 Learn about your rights in The Ultimate Guide For Motorcycle Accident Victims or call us at 800-800-5678.